Take Me Out to the Ball Game

-"Take Me Out to the Ball Game" is a 1908 Tin Pan Alley song by Jack Norworth and Albert Von Tilzer which has become the unofficial anthem of North American baseball, although neither of its authors had attended a game prior to writing the song.
+"Take Me Out to the Ball Game" is a 1908 waltz song by Jack Norworth and Albert Von Tilzer which has become the unofficial anthem of North American baseball, although neither of its authors had attended a game before writing the song.
 The song's chorus is traditionally sung as part of the seventh-inning stretch of a baseball game.
-Fans are generally encouraged to sing along, and at some ballparks, the words "home team" are replaced with the team name.
+Fans are generally encouraged to sing along, and at many ballparks, the words "home team" are replaced with the team name.

-History of the song
+"Take Me Out to the Ball Game" is one of the three-most recognizable songs in the US, along with "The Star-Spangled Banner" and "Happy Birthday."
+However, most people are only familiar with the chorus.
+The verses of the song likely failed to gain popularity due to being in third person.